plblum/jivs/docs/Learning.md

 ## Where you want to use validation

 ### As focus leaves an Input and its value changed
-* Use the onchange event to tell the `ValidationManager` about the data change and run validation.
+* Use the onchange event to tell the `ValueHostsManager` about the data change and run validation.
   * You will need to have two values, the raw value from the Input (called the "Input Value") and the resulting value that is compatible with the property on your Model ("Native Value").
   * Jivs lets you assign a parser to each FieldValueHost.
-Just use: `validationManager.vh.field('name').setTextValue(textValue, { validate: true });`
+Just use: `valueHostsManager.vh.field('name').setTextValue(textValue, { validate: true });`
-  * If you want to handle parsing elsewhere, use: `validationManager.vh.field('name').setValues(nativeValue, textValue, { validate: true });`
+  * If you want to handle parsing elsewhere, use: `valueHostsManager.vh.field('name').setValues(nativeValue, textValue, { validate: true });`
-* The `ValidationManager` will notify you about a validation state change through its `onValueHostValidationStateChanged callback`.
+* The `ValueHostsManager` will notify you about a validation state change through its `onValueHostValidationStateChanged callback`.
 Implement that callback to update your user interface.

 Suppose that you have this HTML:
 ```ts